open/close all folders

-- Zordon from Power Rangers.
-He's actually a humanoid being communicating from a pocket dimension Rita stuck him in, but the only time we ever see him outside his prison is in the Non-Serial Movie.
-When he's released from the prison at the beginning of Turbo, he apparently becomes the floating head projection for real.
-Unfortunately, this makes it easier for the bad guys to imprison him during In Space.
+- Zordon, the franchise's original mentor figure.
+He's actually a humanoid being communicating from a pocket dimension Rita stuck him in, but we only ever see him outside his prison in the Non-Serial Movie.
+When he's released from the prison at the beginning of Turbo, he apparently becomes the floating head for real.
+Unfortunately, this makes it easier for the bad guys to imprison him during Space.

 - Additionally, the head of Dorium technically fits this, although he doesn't exactly have much of the characterization (i.e., he has his head wired to surf the internet, and complains of boredom the instant you remove him from a wifi hot-spot).